asimonder/geometricVoFCartesian/README.md

 **interIsoCartFoam**: Extension to ```interIsoFoam``` to feature newly implemented schemes.

 ## Machine Learning
 Machine learning models employ deep MLP architectures to estimate the interfacial curvarture.
 The code to develop these models can be found in ```tensorflow``` directory.
-Models are developed in three steps:
+Models are developed as follows:
 1. A synthetic dataset composed of circular arcs of varying sizes is generated with:

 ```bash tensorflow/scripts/genCircles.sh```